 As for additives, the one that you probably hear the most about is monosodium glutamate – also known as MSG.
 It’s commonly added to fast foods as well as foods at restaurants, and in things like canned soups, salt foods, and frozen foods.
 Artificial food colouring (dye) is also a other common additive.
 It’s used in things like juices, candies, and even condiments.
 However, certain colours such as red (40), blue (1), and yellow (6) have been linked to sever allergic reactions in some individuals.
 Similarly, it is also why people who get tattoos with red ink may also develop a skin reaction.
 High-fructose corn syrup, which is an additive made of the simple sugar known as fructose, is commonly found in candies, snack foods, breakfast cereals, soda and fruit juices.
 When consumed in large amounts, high-fructose corn syrup can be harmful to our health.
 It’s not only linked to weight gain, but also heart disease, diabetes, and cancer.

 It’s important to pay close attention to the foods you’re eating and read the ingredients listed on the nutrition labels.
 If you can’t pronounce a particular ingredient, or if the food labels are vague, it’s probably something you’ll want to avoid.
-For help on healthy eating, you can find more tips from Dr. Ghahary here or by following him on Twitter, Facebook, and Instagram.
+For help on healthy eating, you can find more tips here.
 Also, be sure to check out the Dietitians of Canada website at www.dietitians.ca for even more healthy eating tips, as well as information on where you can find a dietitian in your area.